Skip navigation

 Is your interior fit-out safe?

 Apartment buildings may be designed to move during an earthquake.
 This may mean you need to take particular care with your interior fit-out, and find ways to limit damage.
 For example, heavy hanging light fittings may swing in a wide arc during an earthquake and cause damage to themselves or anything in their wake.
-Something as simple as a bottle falling onto a benchtop or floor and breaking can cause significant damage because of the liquid it contains.
-Heavy benchtops may move off their base, potentially injuring residents or damaging other property.

 You could make your unit or apartment safer by making some of the following improvements: